-To explain the process and provide a practical example, we will walk you through the use case of switching a relay of an Eltako Series 62 IP Relay via an ekey fingerprint scanner.
+To explain the process, we will walk you through the use case of switching a relay of an Eltako Series 62 IP Relay via an ekey fingerprint scanner.

-Make sure that all devices are ready to use and connected to your network.
+Make sure that all the devices are ready for use and connected to your network.

 The Eltako device can be added in the Eltako App as seen below.
 There you will find the IP-Adress.

 We want to switch an Eltako Series 62 relay, so we will just elaborate on the most relevant areas of the Eltako API.
 In the Postman you can load in every request you’ll need (method, URL, Headers, Body, Pre-request Script is all preset if you load it in that way).

 With this key you now can send the first requests to gather information about your device.